Dpham181/CPSC-449---Backend/README.md

   - Timelines are organized in reverse chronological order.
 When timelines are retrieved through the web service, they should be limited to 25.
   - Introducing an API gateway to mediate between users and our services
   - Adding polyglot persistence by introducing a new microservice built with DynamoDB Local, a version of Amazon’s DynamoDB service that runs locally on your own computer.
+  - Adding search engine for search text in user's posts by using redis.

 # URI host:
 1.  http://localhost:5000/ (Gateway)